data-byfrank/Red-Energy-API/readme.md

 # Red Energy API Data Manager

 This project allows you to authenticate with the Red Energy API, fetch customer, property, and usage interval data, and store it in a local SQLite database.
 It is designed for automation and data analysis of your Red Energy usage.
-It should work for customers with multiple properties but I am not in lucky enough position to test this 😉.
+It should work for customers with multiple properties but I am not in a lucky enough position to test this 😉.

 ## Features